anand-ashish-iitg/BTP/README.md

 - Now, click on Run button on the bottom centre of the window turn by turn for test and the train data.

-- The have the TIMEML annotated date with the temporal expressions and their type which is to be used as feature in our Hybrid model for Temporal Span reasoning.
+- Then, we have the TIMEML annotated date with the temporal expressions and their type which is to be used as feature in our Hybrid model for Temporal Span reasoning.

 ####Using cTAKES####